 Next, it’s time for a simple science lesson on metamorphosis.
 What other creatures can you think of that undergo radical transformations during their life cycle?

-Then, on to penmanship.
+Then, on to handwriting.
 I like for my kids to learn cursive, so one of our frog themed activity sheets is devoted to penmanship practice.

 But I made a manuscript version, as well, in case your children prefer printing: